greg7mdp/parallel-hashmap/README.md

 I was delighted to find out that not only the parallel_flat_hash_map has significant memory usage benefits compared to the flat_hash_map, but it also has significant advantages for concurrent programming as I will show later.

+> I will use the names parallel_hash_map and parallel_flat_hash_map interchangably.
+They refer to the same data structure.
+The name used in my Abseil fork is absl::parallel_flat_hash_map, as it may be desirable to also provide a absl::parallel_node_hash_map.

 ### The parallel_hash_map: memory usage